SPARCED/LinResSims/README.md

 ## Overview

 This is a pipeline to generate lineage resolved cell population simulations using the SPARCED single cell model.
+Instructions for applying the framework to another model are provided below.

 **LinResSims** runs seamlessly on **Ubuntu 22.04 LTS** , either as a virtual machine (i.e. **VirtualBox**), a container (**Singularity** or **Dockerfile**), or on **Native** **Linux.** This guide should work even if you are using another hypervisor than VirtualBox or that you are running Ubuntu directly on your computer.
 With a few arrangements, the described steps should also work for other versions of Ubuntu or any Debian-based Linux distribution.